sneakpodbob/wordleHelper/README.md

 ![image](https://user-images.githubusercontent.com/4972863/150164594-495523ed-8616-4ddd-9e24-72123c4f58ee.png)

-Enter the same word on wordle and *double click* the letters that returned yellow or green to change their color, so it matches the wordle result.
+Enter the same word in [wordle](https://www.powerlanguage.co.uk/wordle).
+Now *double click* the letters that returned yellow or green to change their colors in the helper, so it matches the [wordle](https://www.powerlanguage.co.uk/wordle) result.

 ![image](https://user-images.githubusercontent.com/4972863/150165083-040a9476-9117-4f75-b956-a7f83c3e4222.png)